gyanesh94/USC_CSCI_571_Web_Technologies/Homework 6/assignment_description/README.md

   - uBlock may cause error in fetching lat/long api @341

 - Cases Search

   - Error occurs when I search External Battery Backup Charger Case @528
   - If you want to test for the case when there are no similar items, search for "prison bus" in the "Books" category and look for this item. @529
+  - Beijing Watch 18K Yellow Gold “Atelier Series” Cloisonne Enamel– Naval Battle
+  - Apple iPhone 7 32GB GSM Unlocked Smartphone
+  - Apple iPhone 7 a1778 32GB GSM Unlocked - Good
+  - 1923 Beijing Hankou Railway Membership Card
+  - Hotel Transylvania [New Sealed DVD]